SahilGupta1331/space_Invaders/README.md

 It is my first discord bot... so please give any suggestions to improve it :]

-Commands in this bot:
+# Commands in this bot:

 $hello: Just to make the bot greet you.

 $help: Just for fun.

-$play: To play SPACE INVADERS
+$play: To play SPACE INVADERS.

-$stop: To stop playing SPACE INVADERS
+$stop: To stop playing SPACE INVADERS.

 # Install instructions
 Download the latest Source code.